John Tyndall (far-right activist): Race and nationalism

 Tyndall was antisemitic.
-From earlier fascists like Chesterton, he had inherited a belief that there was a global conspiracy of Jews bent on world domination, opining that The Protocols of the Elders of Zion was genuine evidence for this.
+From earlier fascists like Chesterton, he had inherited a belief that there was a global conspiracy of Jews bent on world domination, opining that The Protocols of the Elders of Zion (known since the 1920s to be a forgery) was genuine evidence for this.
 He believed that Jews were responsible for both communism and international finance capitalism, using both to their own ends and that they were responsible for undermining the British Empire and the British race.
 Tyndall also believed that both democratic government and immigration into Europe were parts of a Jewish conspiracy to weaken other races.
-In an early edition of Spearhead, he had expressed the view that "if Britain were to become Jew-clean she would have no nigger neighbours to worry about… It is the Jews who are our misfortune: T-h-e J-e-w-s.
+In an early edition of Spearhead, he had expressed the view that "if Britain were to become Jew-clean she would have no nigger neighbours to worry about ...
+It is the Jews who are our misfortune: T-h-e J-e-w-s.
 Do you hear me?
 THE JEWS?"
 Another of his comments, made in 1963, was that "Jewry is a world pest wherever it is found in the world today.
 The Jews are more clever and more financially powerful than other people and have to be eradicated before they destroy the Aryan peoples".

 Tyndall also engaged in Holocaust denial, declaring that the Holocaust was a hoax created by Jews to gain sympathy for themselves and thus aid their plot for world domination.
 In The Eleventh Hour, Tyndall spoke approvingly of Holocaust denier David Irving.
-In promoting Holocaust denial, Tyndall and those close to him may have been seeking to rehabilitate Hitler and the Nazi government in the British public's view.
+In promoting Holocaust denial, Tyndall and those close to him sought to rehabilitate Hitler and the Nazi government in the British public's view.